iATSPayments/com.iatspayments.civicrm/README.md

 ACH/EFT contributions go in with a pending status until a process at iATS confirms the payment went through (or not).
 There's a Scheduled Job that must be enabled that checks iATS daily for approvals/rejections.
 Unfortunately, all test contributions are rejected, so we have no way of testing approvals except with a live transaction.
 In addition, the approvals on the iATS website may show up a couple of days before they do on your CiviCRM site.
 This issue is being worked on.

 'Backend' ACH/EFT is not supported by CiviCRM core.
 Having an enabled ACH/EFT payment processor broke the backend live credit card payment page in core (until it was fixed here https://issues.civicrm.org/jira/browse/CRM-14442), so this module fixes that if it's an issue, and also provides links to easily allow administrators to input ACH/EFT on behalf of constituents.
 A similar problem existings for backend membership and event payments, and this has not been fixed in core.

+9002 Error - if you get this when trying to make a contribution, then you're getting that error back from the iATS server due to an account misconfiguration.
+One source is due to some special characters in your passwd.

 Please post an issue to the github repository if you have any questions.